 All ten patients underwent successful CVC placement.
-Table 2 describes the procedure, accessed veins, and feasibility results.
+Table 2 describes the procedure, accessed veins, catheter type and length, as well as feasibility results.
 The internal jugular vein was cannulated in all patients (7 right-sided, 3 left-sided).
+The mean catheter length and standard deviation was 17.3 ± 2.3 cm.
 The mean vein diameter and standard deviation was $13.3 \times 9.8 \pm 3.4 \times 2.1$ mm and mean vein depth was 7.0 ± 1.7 mm.
 For all 10 patients, the operator confirmed that it was feasible to use the needle-guidance system.
 The camera did not compromise probe or needle positioning or ultrasound image quality while accurately portraying needle trajectory compared to user-planned trajectory (Figure 2B and 2C).